24.1: DNA Replication

 Control of Origin Firing

 Origin usage in eukaryotes can be dynamic, with origin firing at different sites depending on cell type and developmental stage.
 Nevertheless, the mechanism of replisome assembly and origin firing is highly conserved.
-During late mitosis and Gphase, cell cycle proteins, such as Cdc6, associate with Ori sites throughout the genome and recruit the helicase enzymes, MCMs 2-7 as shown in Figure \(\PageIndex{35}\).
+During late mitosis and G1 phase, cell cycle proteins, such as Cdc6, associate with Ori sites throughout the genome and recruit the helicase enzymes, MCMs 2-7 as shown in Figure \(\PageIndex{35}\).
 At this time, double hexamers of the MCM2-7 complex are loaded at replication origins.
 This generates a pre-replication complex (pre-RC).
-Origins with an associated pre-RC are considered licensed for replication.
-Licensed replication origins can then be “fired,” when replication actually initiates at the Ori.
-Origin firing is brought about by multiple phosphorylation events carried out by the cyclin E-CDK2 complex at the onset of S phase and by other cyclin-dependent kinases (CDKs) prior to individual origin firing (Figure \(\PageIndex{35}\)).
-Cyclin-dependent kinases (CDKs) are the families of protein kinases first discovered for their role in regulating the cell cycle.
+Origins with an associated pre-replicative complex (pre-RC) are considered licensed for replication.
+Licensed replication origins can then be “fired,” when replication initiates at the Ori.
+Origin firing is brought about by multiple phosphorylation events carried out by the cyclin E-CDK2 complex at the onset of S phase and by other cyclin-dependent kinases (CDKs) before individual origin firing (Figure \(\PageIndex{35}\)).
+Cyclin-dependent kinases (CDKs) are a family of protein kinases first discovered for their role in regulating the cell cycle.
 They are also involved in regulating transcription, mRNA processing, and the differentiation of nerve cells.
 CDKs are activated through the binding of an associated cyclin regulatory protein.
 Without a cyclin, CDKs exhibit little kinase activity.
-Following the phosphorylation of the pre-RC, origin melting occurs and DNA unwinding by the helicase generates ssDNA, exposing a template for replication (Figure \(\PageIndex{35}\)).
+Following the phosphorylation of the pre-RC, origin melting occurs, and DNA unwinding by the helicase generates ssDNA, exposing a template for replication (Figure \(\PageIndex{35}\)).
 The replisome then begins to form with the localization of replisome factors such as Cdc45.
 DNA synthesis begins on the melted template, and the replication machinery translocates away from the origin in a bidirectional manner.

 Pane (A) shows the combined activities of Cdc6 and Cdt1 bring MCM complexes (shown as blue circles of varying shades) to replication origins.

 Panel (C) shows MCMs and associated proteins (GINS and Cdc45 are shown) unwinding DNA to expose template DNA.
-At this point, replisome assembly can be completed and replication initiated.
+At this point, replisome assembly is complete, and replication can be initiated.
 “P” indicates phosphorylation.

 Replication through Nucleosomes

 Eukaryotic genomes are substantially more complicated than the smaller and unadorned prokaryotic genomes.
 Eukaryotic cells have multiple noncontiguous chromosomes, each of which must be compacted to allow packaging within the confined space of a nucleus.
-As seen in chapter 4, chromosomes are packaged by wrapping ~147 nucleotides (at intervals averaging 200 nucleotides) around an octamer of histone proteins, forming the nucleosome.
+Chromosomes are packaged by wrapping ~147 nucleotides (at intervals averaging 200 nucleotides) around an octamer of histone proteins, forming the nucleosome.
 The histone octamer includes two copies each of histone H2A, H2B, H3, and H4.
 In chapter 8, it was highlighted that histone proteins are subject to a variety of post-translational modifications, including phosphorylation, acetylation, methylation, and ubiquitination that represent vital epigenetic marks.
 The tight association of histone proteins with DNA in nucleosomes suggests that eukaryotic cells possess proteins that are designed to remodel histones ahead of the replication fork, in order to allow smooth progression of the replisome.
 It is also essential to reassemble histones behind the fork to reestablish the nucleosome conformation.
-Furthermore, it is important to transmit the epigenetic information found on the parental nucleosomes to the daughter nucleosomes, in order to preserve the same chromatin state.
+Furthermore, it is crucial to transmit the epigenetic information present on the parental nucleosomes to the daughter nucleosomes to maintain the same chromatin state.
 In other words, the same histone modifications should be present on the daughter nucleosomes as on the parental nucleosomes.
-This must all be done while doubling the amount of chromatin, which requires the incorporation of newly synthesized histone proteins.
+This must all be done while doubling the amount of chromatin, which requires the incorporation of newly synthesized histone proteins into both existing and newly formed chromatin.
 This process is accomplished by histone chaperones and histone remodelers, which are discussed below and shown in Figure \(\PageIndex{36}\).

 Histones are removed from chromatin ahead of the replication fork.
 FACT may facilitate this process.
 Asf1 recruits histone H3-H4 dimers to the replication fork.
 CAF-1 and Rtt106 load newly synthesized (light purple) histones to establish chromatin behind the fork.
 Previously loaded histones (dark purple) are also deposited on both daughter DNA strands.
 The histone chaperones involved in these processes are associated with replisome proteins: CAF-1/Rtt106 with PCNA and FACT/Asf1 with MCMs.